World Health Day in April is about caring about your health. Learning how to handle taking medication should be something you do every day.

 - What else do I need to avoid or be aware of when taking this medication.
 Example: Staying out of the sun, avoiding sex, exercise, etc.

 Do you have any tips that you can offer about how to handle taking medication?
-Please leave a comment and let’s chat.
+Please leave a comment below.